-Monday, July 24th in front of the 4-H Building.
+Monday, July 25th in the Exhibition Building lobby.
 All projects will be interview judged.
 Note: For more information on displays and projects go to www.colorado4h.org/project_resources/StateFairExhibitReq.pdf and look under Display Hints and Tips and Project Tips.